TLIS Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Talis Biomedical Corporation Shareholders of Class Action and Lead Deadline: March 8, 2022

-NEW YORK, Jan.
-13, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Talis Biomedical Corporation ("Talis" or the "Company") ( TLIS) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Talis common stock pursuant and/or traceable to the registration statement and prospectus (collectively, the "Registration Statement") issued in connection with the Company's February 2021 initial public offering ("IPO" or the "Offering").
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/tlis.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Talis Biomedical Corporation ("Talis" or the "Company") (NASDAQ: TLIS) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Talis common stock pursuant and/or traceable to the registration statement and prospectus (collectively, the "Registration Statement") issued in connection with the Company’s February 2021 initial public offering ("IPO" or the "Offering").
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Ftlis.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1933.